 Things Dads Can Do With Baby

 Mom needs to take regular breaks to recharge and have time for herself.
-To help her rest, here are some things you can do with the baby:
+To help her rest, here are some things you can do with baby:

-- Help with bathing and diaper changing: Make sure you learn how to bathe baby and change diapers — yes, even those poopy ones!
-Moms love it when dads take over a specific job(s).
-Many dads do the nightly bathtime routine, which is perfect for father-baby bonding time.
+- Help with bathing and diaper changing: Make sure you learn how to bathe baby and change diapers — even those poopy diapers.
+Moms love it when dads take over a specific job or jobs.
+Many dads now do the nightly bath time routine to take something off mom’s plate.
+This is perfect for father-baby bonding time.
+Having a routine is great for mom since this will give her a little time to herself.

-Things Dads Can Do in the House
+Things Dads Can Do In The House

-- Help with the laundry: You’ll be surprised at how things pile up, especially baby clothes.
+- Help with the laundry: You’ll be surprised how things pile up, especially baby clothes.
 By doing a load of laundry, you can help mom take a load off!